MarianaTI/mini-project-online-exam/README.md

 bun dev
 ```

+## Instruccions
+Use develop branch to see all the changes in our project

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.